isomerpages/cris-corp/news-and-events/news/_posts/2023-12-01-post-CRIS celebrates.md

 Staff also participated actively in several events and activities throughout the year, which reinforced our CRIS Values.

-During our first-ever **CRIS Family Day** in March, more than 50 staff gathered with family and pets in tow for an afternoon of fun and games at Labrador Park, including a “CRIS Amazing Race” and a heartwarming BBQ dinner by the sea!
+During our first-ever **CRIS Family Day** in March this year, more than 50 staff gathered with family and pets in tow for an afternoon of fun and games at Labrador Park, including a “CRIS Amazing Race” and a heartwarming BBQ dinner by the sea!

 ![5.1.2 CRIS Family Day and Culinary event](/images/Resources_News/231203%20Year%20in%20review/5_1_2.png)

-In September, over 70 CRIS employees came together to unleash their culinary creativity at a **cooking workshop** at Palette Sensations.
+In September 2023, over 70 CRIS employees came together to unleash their culinary creativity at a **cooking workshop** at Palette Sensations.
 Staff teamed up to craft a three-course meal and enjoyed their fruits of labour after the session.
 What made this session even more special was the unique activity of crafting food sculptures that symbolised our CRIS core values.

 ![5.1.3 CRIS Dinner and dance](/images/Resources_News/231203%20Year%20in%20review/5_1_3.png)